Affect vs. Effect

 Affect and effect are easy to mix up.
-Here’s the short version of how to use the right word.
+Here’s the short version of how to use affect vs. effect.
 Affect is usually a verb, and it means to impact or change.
 Effect is usually a noun, an effect is the result of a change.
 Watch out!
 There are certain situations and fixed phrases that break the general usage rules for these words.

 Now that the basics are out of the way, the time has come to learn the intricacies of how to use affect and effect effectively.
 Or is it affectively?
 If you’re lucky, it may well be a little bit of both.
 (For the curious, effective would mean successful in this context.
 And when it comes to grammar, success is the goal.)